Dogville Comedies

-From 1929 to 1931, Metro-Goldwyn-Mayer produced a series of nine short comedy films called All Barkie Dogville Comedies, sometimes known as the "barkies" (in a parody of "talkies").
-The actors in these films were trained dogs dressed to parody the performers in contemporary films.
-The dogs' dialogue was dubbed by actors and voice artists, including Pete Smith.
+From 1929 to 1931, Metro-Goldwyn-Mayer produced a series of nine short films called Dogville Comedies, sometimes referenced as "barkies" (in a parody of "talkies", the first three films used "AN ALL BARKIE" in the opening credits).
+The actors in these films were trained dogs dressed to parody performers in contemporary films.
+The dogs' "dialogue" was dubbed by actors and voice artists, including Pete Smith.

-The films were directed by Zion Myers and conceived and codirected by Jules White.
-Myers and White later worked on the Three Stooges comedies.
+The films were directed by Zion Myers and conceived and co-directed by Jules White.
+Myers and White later worked on The Three Stooges comedies.